 “The first printing for 700,000 copies of this 800-page low-priced edition of the Warren Commission Report has been made available to the public just 80 hours after President Lyndon B. Johnson released it,” the editor of Bantam wrote in the introduction to the paperback.
 “This establishes a new milestone in book publishing.
 A force of over 150 skilled men and women at W.F.
 Hall Printing Company in Chicago, Illinois, one of the largest printing plants in the world, accomplished this gigantic task by working in eight-hour shifts around the clock.”

 These days, the atmosphere at the old W. F. Hall HQ is considerably more relaxed.
-As a loose tie-in to the company’s days as a printer of automobile magazines, part of the long abandoned Cragin plant has now been converted into Chicago’s largest classic automobile museum, Klairmont Kollections. . . .
+As a loose tie-in to the company’s days as a printer of automobile magazines, part of the long abandoned Cragin plant (specifically a building that housed its Rotoprint subsidiary) has now been converted into Chicago’s largest classic automobile museum, Klairmont Kollections. . . .
 Since 2022, it’s also been the home of a little exhibit called the Made In Chicago Museum.

 All the more reason, then, to pay proper respects to this building, the company that thrived here, and the multiple moon journeys worth of content that was born here.

 History of W. F. Hall Printing Company, Part I: Hall of Fame

 William Franklin Hall was born in Columbia City, Indiana, in 1862; the fifth of eight kids.
 The family patriarch, a blacksmith and repairman named Alexander Hall, died when William was still a boy, so it mostly fell on his elder twin brothers Peter and John Adolfus to help support their mother Frances and raise the younger siblings.
 John A. Hall was more than a decade older than William and worked in the local printing trade, so this was likely young Willie’s introduction to that line of business.